 When going for the interview, make sure that you carry all your original documents, a fair number of photocopies, notary agreement, university documents, and financial documents.

 Best of luck for your visa interview.

-Stilt provides loans to international students and working professionals in the U.S. (F-1, OPT, H-1B, O-1, L-1, TN visa holders) at rates lower than any other lender.
-Learn more about us on https://help.stilt.com or send us an email at .or visit us at .
+Stilt provides loans to immigrants and working professionals in the U.S. (F-1, OPT, H-1B, O-1, L-1, TN visa holders) at rates lower than any other lender.
+Learn more about us by visiting https://help.stilt.com or send us an email at ..
 If you have any questions, visit